- HDFS 310 & 410

-Internships must fit with the foundational and/or track specific MPH competencies listed in the MPH Internship Handbook.
+Internships must fit with the foundational and/or option-specific MPH competencies listed in the MPH Internship Handbook.
 Over the course of the internship, students work on identified projects that tie to the competencies chosen.
 Internship projects should result in at least two products.

-Examples of portfolio products may include (depending on the track):
+Examples of portfolio products may include (depending on the option):

 Apply and/or contact sites with resume/cover letter, then interview and secure a site.